mamzeen/EcoSmart/README.md

 If you have any questions, concerns, or would like to collaborate, feel free to reach out to us:

 - Project Lead:
-Ezechinyere Henry
+Ezechinyere Henry,
 Mamuzou Akpo

 - Collaborator:
-Ezechinyere Henry
+Ezechinyere Henry,
-Mamuzou Akpo
+Mamuzou Akpo,
-Alo Mobisayo
+Alo Mobisayo,
 Solomon

 Thank you for your interest in our Waste-to-Energy project.
 Together, we can drive positive change and create a more sustainable future through innovative solutions.
 Let's optimize the biofuel supply chain for a greener tomorrow!